usert5432/lstm_ee/doc/source/index.rst

 Preface
 =======

-`lstm_ee` is a package to train NOvA LSTM Energy Estimators.
+`lstm_ee` is a package to train NOvA/DUNE RNN Energy Estimators.

 If you just found `lstm_ee` and wondering where to begin, then take a look at the tutorial :doc:`tutorials/mprod5/index`.
 This tutorial will walk you though